 Artists’ Adaptability Circles (AAC)

-The AAC is a community-driven granting and leadership development program designed to put Bay Area artists, culture bearers, and arts workers to work– centering mutual aid to creatively address the issues arising in their lives and communities.
+A community-driven granting and leadership development program designed to put Bay Area artists, culture bearers, and arts workers to work– centering mutual aid to creatively address the issues arising in their lives and communities.

 ABOUT

 The program began its development in June 2020 with deep, sustained conversation among Bay Area arts leaders responding to artists’ needs during the peak of the Covid pandemic.
-Through consensus-based decision making, our goal is to empower Bay Area artists, culture bearers and arts workers to grow their skills and capacity and to dream past their current realities.
+Through consensus-based decision making, our goal was to empower Bay Area artists, culture bearers and arts workers to grow their skills and capacity and to dream past their current realities.

-The AAC also creates a shared learning environment for historically under-resourced artists, culture bearers and arts workers (specifically, Black, Indigenous and People of Color, LGBTQIA2S+ people, individuals with disabilities, and other historically under-resourced communities) to come together.
+The AAC also created a shared learning environment for historically under-resourced artists, culture bearers and arts workers (specifically, Black, Indigenous and People of Color, LGBTQIA2S+ people, individuals with disabilities, and other historically under-resourced communities) to come together.

-CURRENT CIRCLES
+PREVIOUS CIRCLES

 TEAM: Chris Evans (Lead), Keisha Turner, Sheila Russell , Tobe Melora Correal, & Yvette Aldama